Clive Owen as “The Professor”, English sleeper assassin for the CIA

 To ensure that the audience knows that this sinister gunman is a bad guy, The Professor also wears a pair of black leather gloves.
 The gloves are fingerless and close with a velcro strap over the front of the wrist.

-Much of The Professor’s professorial (hey, that’s a word!) look derives from his slim, steel-framed eyeglasses.
+Much of The Professor’s professorial look derives from his slim, steel-framed eyeglasses.
 Though he is a master sniper for CIA, his complaints of headaches and need to wear eyeglasses may explain why he botches the Bourne assignment.
 Of course, it could also be that Bourne is just that damn good.

-When not in assassination mode, The Professor nicely captures the banal look of a bored early 2000s businessman with a wrinkled tan dress shirt and a wide black loosened necktie with a small dot motif.
-He also appears to be wearing a light gray crew neck t-shirt underneath.
+When not in assassination mode, The Professor nicely captures the banal look of a bored early 2000s businessman with a wrinkled tan dress shirt by Charles De Seyne (again, according to Worthpoint) and a dark navy blue loosened necktie with a small white dot motif.
+He also appears to be wearing a light gray crew-neck T-shirt underneath.

-When we first meet The Professor in the middle of one of his piano lessons in Barcelona, he wears a dark gray flannel single-breasted sport coat with notch lapels over a dark brown dress shirt.
+When we first meet The Professor in the middle of one of his piano lessons in Barcelona, he wears a dark gray flannel single-breasted sports coat with notch lapels over a dark brown open-neck button-up shirt.

 Each of the Treadstone assassins we meet appears to have a specialty.
 Castel, whom Bourne confronts in his Paris apartment, is a brash attack man who packs an assault carbine.
 Manheim, the withdrawn German featured in the finale, prefers a silent, up-close killing with a handgun.
 The Professor is the sniper of the bunch, using a SIG SG 550 Sniper as his weapon of choice.